danionella/veith_et_al_2025/README.md

     jupyter lab generate_figures_3_4.ipynb
     ```

 These steps typically take less than 10 minutes.
+The notebook will download ~1.8 GB to your hard drive.
+The code is computationally cheap, so exectution is primarily limited by your download speed.

 Alternatively, you can open the notebook in an existing Jupyter environment after installing the required packages: